The Elephant in the Room

 And Draíocht Blanchardstown is delighted to be successful in our application under this scheme with our newest project NEST for 2023-2024, with an award of €310,000.

-Draíocht is delighted to deliver NEST, a visionary, artistically ambitious project of scale that will see 24 stories inspired by Dublin 15’s children and young people, aged 20 months to 20 years, our youngest citizens, brought to life through collaboration with 24 leading multi-disciplinary artists - playwrights, theatre makers, spoken word artists, dance artists, and music artists - to produce 24 new contemporary works that map our present through the eyes of our children and young people.
+Draíocht is delighted to deliver NEST, a visionary, artistically ambitious project of scale that will see 23 stories inspired by Dublin 15’s children and young people, aged just a few days old to 22 years old, our youngest citizens, brought to life through collaboration with leading multi-disciplinary performance artists - playwrights, theatre makers, spoken word artists, dance artists, and music artists - to produce 23 new contemporary works that map our present through the eyes of our children and young people.

 "What better way to round out The Decade of Centenaries than with an artistic exploration of the ideals of our founding state through the lens of our youngest citizens.
 This interweaving of art and social politics, the intermingling of artist and citizen, the blurring of lines between art and action is deeply resonant.
 NEST is about reflection.
 It is about articulation.
 It is an artistic declaration about the state of Irish citizenship.
 And given the wonderful expanse of our collective imagination it is a celebration of our ability to laugh and feel hope and find joy." - Veronica Coburn, Artistic Director, NEST